Wednesday, February 27, 2013

 Whenever we drive south on Hwy1 we go by Morro Rock, standing out on the ocean's background, on the north side of Morro Bay.
 On the weekend of Martin Luther King's Day we joined our friends for camping at Morro Bay State Park, on eastern shore of Morro Bay.

 We arrived on Saturday afternoon and built our camp.
 Our friends, who were there since the day before, were hiking somewhere at the nearby Montana del Oro State Park and we looked for a nice, short trail to hike until sunset.
 We selected the Black Hill trail that begins right at the campground and leads to the summit of the 661ft high Black Hill.
+This is our destination, as seen from early on the trail.
+There was some grumbling among the chikas when I pointed it out to them, but they were quelled when I suggested climbing the much higher hills of Montana del Oro instead.

 The Black Hill of Morro Bay State Park